nengler1/cs3820-music-recommender/README.md

 - **Playlist Management**: Create, edit, and manage playlists easily.
 - **User Profiles**: View and update your profile and preferences.
 - **Administrative Interface**: Access tools for managing data and users.

 ---

+## Dataset(s) Used

+We used the datasets from this Kaggle page https://www.kaggle.com/code/dudewhat/spotify-eda.
+The datasets we used were `data_by_artists.csv` and `data.csv` (which was later renamed to `mr_track_features.csv`).
+You can also find these datasets in our repository under `/jsapp/data` in a zipped folder.

+---